Slovenia

 The formula is: (Price per square metre / GDP per capita)*100.
 The house price to income ratios published by the Global Property Guide are based on the Global Property Guides own proprietary in-house research, but we use the IMFs GDP per capita figures.

-Slovenia publishes no house price or rents time-series.
-An impressive list of public databases connected to real estate is published by the Chamber of Commerce and Industry of Slovenia, but none are yet on-line.
+Slovenia publishes quarterly house price indices through the Statistical Office of Slovenia.
 General economics statistics come from the Bank of Slovenia, Ministry of Finance, and the Statistical Office.